Tonne Software logo

 Same as for Meter

-The scaleplate width and height, the mounting hole positions, positioning of scales on the plate, and other items are all adjustable.
+The scaleplate width and height, the mounting hole positions, positioning of scales on the plate, and other items are all accommodated

 Same as for Meter